Blog

 Gregory and Karen Montana, 2024 Guardian of the Arts award recipients

 “It is with immense gratitude to Karen and Greg Montana that they have allowed us to recognize them as the Guardians of the Arts this year,” said CAP President & CEO Rev. Kimberly L. Hyatt.
-“The Montanas have a deep understanding and commitment to providing equitable opportunities to children so they can follow their dreams and reach their goals in life.”
+“The Montanas have a deep understanding and commitment to providing opportunities to children so they can follow their dreams and reach their goals in life.”

 Karen and Greg Montana have exemplified a dedication to education and its impact on professional growth throughout their lives.
 Karen, a Georgetown University alumna, initially carved her path as a marketing executive with Bank of America and Chase Manhattan Bank, where her journey with Greg began.
 Greg holds an MBA from the Wharton School of the University of Pennsylvania and a BA from Boston College.
 Greg most recently served as Chief Risk Officer and Executive Vice President of FIS.
 Prior to FIS, he served at some of the world’s most recognized financial services firms such as Bank of America, Lloyds Banking Group, PayPal, Deloitte Consulting, and JP Morgan Chase.
 He was also an adjunct faculty member at Flagler College teaching at the School of Business, Education and Math.